superterrific/dana-byerly/src/articles/adding-oss.md

 ```
 At the larger sizes .table-small is hidden.
 At smaller sizes .table-sm is displayed and .table-lg is hidden.
 Since the small table doesn't need the scrolling region I also hid .table-responsive (which sets the scrolling region).
 I could've specified a range in the media query for the medium screens, but it always feels futzy to me to get the range correct when there are multiple queries, your mileage may vary!

-A note on <code>display: table</code>, I wasn't aware of the display properties for tables.
+A note on ```display: table```, I wasn't aware of the display properties for tables.
 According to CSS Tricks the primary use seems to be giving [semantic meaning to non-table elements](https://css-tricks.com/almanac/properties/d/display/#table-values), gross indeed!
-But, when I used <code>display: block</code> to display the hidden table, none of the styles on table elements worked, as it turns out <code>display: table</code> was useful for an actual table.
+But, when I used ```display: block``` to display the hidden table, none of the styles on table elements worked, as it turns out ```display: table``` was useful for an actual table.

-Since each row from the larger table is its own table in the smallest layout, there was variation in the <code>td</code> width between the tables based on the data in the second cell.
-To ensure uniform cell width between the tables I set the width of the first <code>td</code>.
+Since each row from the larger table is its own table in the smallest layout, there was variation in the ```td``` width between the tables based on the data in the second cell.
+To ensure uniform cell width between the tables I set the width of the first ```td```.
 This makes it easy to scan and simulates a single, uniform table experience.

 ### Sticky headers
 Regardless of the layout, sticky headers were high on my list to ensure the context of the data while scrolling through the table.
 [CSS Tricks](https://css-tricks.com/position-sticky-and-table-headers/) and the [Adrian Roselli post](https://adrianroselli.com/2020/01/fixed-table-headers.html) mentioned before each have useful information.